florianjehn/acme/acme/model_generators/lumped_CMF_genotype.md

-# lumped CMF modele generator genotype
+# lumped CMF model generator genotype
 This file contains a detailed description on how the genotype for the lumped CMF model generator is implemented.